rh-messaging-qe/iqa_testsuite/README.md

 # iQA Test suites

 ## Description

+Project iQA-testsuite include separate test suites for Messaging.

+### Ideas

+1) Every test suite should use messaging_abstration API for writing tests.
+It not depends on which exactly component you want to use under test.

-iQA test suite use messaging-abstration API for writing tests and messaging-components for test integration with end software.
+2) Components for test integration with end software.
+Under (messaging_components) setup under conftest.py (with iteration way?)
+Or under not yet existing plugin for py.test

-Test suites is based on py.test tests runner but can be used any framework.
+3) Test suites is based on py.test tests runner but can be used any framework.

+4) Also get possibility for exactly end testing without messaging_abstraction API.

+Please read readme and install requirements.txt before running

-## Needed
+## Needed steps

-1. Deploy the topology
+1. Prepare/Deploy required topology (compatible with test suite)
-2. Describe the topology in Ansible Inventory file
+2. Describe the topology Inventory file (we chose compatibility with Ansible Inventory)
 3. Related to test runner (Write conftest.py where is also needed describe parts from Ansible Inventory)
     - Fixture for broker, client, router
 4. Write tests (with messgaging-abstraction call)